CameronMoorehead/13-14-Relational-Modeling/lab-cameron/README.md

 ### POST
 `POST /api/students` will add a single student in MongoDB

+Success will respond with 200 status code
+Unique key clashes will respond with a 409 status code Bad requests will respond with a 400 status code

 ### GET
-`GET /api/students` will return all students in MongoDB as an array `GET /api/students/<user-id>` will return a single student with the specified id
+`GET /api/students` will return all students in MongoDB as an array `GET /api/students/<student-id>` will return a single student with the specified id

+Success will respond with a 200 status code
+Bad requests will respond with a 400 status code

+### PUT
+`PUT /api/students/<student-id>` will allow for passed user properties in `send` to be edited

+Success will respond with a 200 status code
+Unique key clashes will respond with a 409 status code If the id is invalid a 400 status code will be returned

 ### DELETE
-`DELETE /api/students/<user-id>` will delete a single student from MongoDB with the specified id
+`DELETE /api/students/<student-id>` will delete a single student from MongoDB with the specified id

+Success will respond with a 204 status code
+If the id does not exit a 404 status code will be returned

 # Installation